ramapcsx2/gbs-control/README.md

 #### Uploading via Arduino IDE

 1. Download the latest release of (ESP8266LittleFS.jar](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/releases).
-2. Copy JAR file into your Arduino tools directory (see: "Preferences - Sketchbook location" + tools)
+2. Extract archive into your Arduino tools directory, keep original directory names and its structure (see: "Preferences - Sketchbook location" + tools)
 3. Restart Arduino IDE, open [gbs-control.ino](./gbs-control.ino) file.
+    >At this point `/data` directory must exist in the Project root.
 4. From the Tools menu, select “ESP8266 LittleFS Data Upload“.
-The contents of [/data](./data/) directory will be converted into a binary image file and the upload process will begin.
+The contents of `/data` directory will be converted into a binary image file and the upload process will begin.

 ## OTA update

->***A work of warning:***\
+>***A word of warning:***\
 Do not interrupt the network connection or upload process while updating via OTA.
 Your device may stop working properly.

 Make sure you've enabled OTA mode in Control panel of GBSС.